Nonparametric Multi-shape Modeling with Uncertainty Quantification: Multiple-output Model for Closed Curves

-Figure \ref{fig:sogp_fit} shows the results of fitting separate single-output GP models for each dimension for a bone from the MPEG-7 dataset \citep{bai2009learning}.
-The left and middle panels show the predictive mean and 95\% confidence intervals illustrated by the pointwise upper and lower confidence bands for the estimated $x$- and $y$-coordinate functions.
-The predictive mean and variances can be combined to show the GP model estimates for a closed curve, as shown in the right panel, with uncertainty represented by (the volumes of) ellipsoids (described in the caption of Figure \ref{fig:sogp_fit}).
-This plot shows a pattern similar to traditional GP regressions in one dimension, where uncertainty shrinks near the observed point.
+Using the maximum likelihood GP model fitting procedure (discussed in Supplementary Material \ref{sec:general_numericals} and \ref{sec:restricted parameter range}), Figure \ref{fig:sogp_fit} shows a baseline model fit for a bone from the MPEG-7 dataset \citep{bai2009learning}.
+The left and middle panels show the predictive mean and 95\% confidence intervals for the estimated $x$- and $y$-coordinate functions.
+The predictive mean and variances can be combined to obtain the GP model estimates for the closed curve shown in the right panel, with uncertainty (as represented by ellipsoid volumes) which shrinks near observed points (Supplementary Material \ref{sec:numerical_issues}).